-Hansen is now in his fourth season as the head coach of the Middlebury men's tennis team.
-He came to Middlebury from the University of California, Santa Cruz, where he has served as the head men’s coach for the past 30 years.
+Hansen is now in his ninth season as the head coach of the Middlebury men's tennis team in 2019-20.
+He came to Middlebury from the University of California, Santa Cruz, where he has served as the head men’s coach for 30 years.

 The creator of the UCSC tennis program, Hansen is regarded as one of the top coaches in the country.
-Hansen led the team to seven NCAA Championships (1989, 1995, 1996, 1998, 2005, 2007, 2009), appearing in the finals 13 of the last 24 years.
-Hansen’s players have won 10 NCAA doubles titles and five NCAA singles titles.
+Hansen led the team to seven NCAA Championships (1989, 1995, 1996, 1998, 2005, 2007, 2009), appearing in the championship match 13 of 24 years.
+Hansen’s players have won 13 NCAA doubles titles and seven NCAA singles titles.
 Under Hansen’s direction, the UCSC tennis program produced 117 All-Americans.